Tatum, TX 75691

-Martin Lake Steam Electric Station has 40 groundwater monitoring wells, 37 of which have been polluted above federal advisory levels based on samples collected between January 18, 2010 and September 26, 2017.
-Groundwater at this site contains unsafe levels of sulfate, lithium, cobalt, manganese, boron, nickel, beryllium, arsenic, mercury, cadmium, strontium, radium, selenium and lead.Site description
+Martin Lake Steam Electric Station has 40 groundwater monitoring wells, 37 of which have been polluted above federal advisory levels based on samples collected between January 18, 2010 and November 12, 2019.
+Groundwater at this site contains unsafe levels of lithium, sulfate, cobalt, manganese, boron, beryllium, nickel, arsenic, mercury, cadmium, radium, selenium, strontium, barium and lead.Site description

 Plant Martin Lake's A-1 Area Landfill, Ash Pond Area and PDP 5 are regulated under the CCR-rule.
 You can find the industry reported data here.
 For more information on Martin Lake Steam Electric Station, see EIP's reports, America's Top Power Plant Toxic Air Polluters, Groundwater Contamination from Texas Coal Ash Dumps and EIP's 2019 National Coal Ash Report Coal's Poisonous Legacy.